 Here at Ridgewood Orthopedic Group we are scheduling elective surgeries and are open for more office hours for in-office visits with our physicians.
 We will continue to follow all Department of Health guidelines to assure a safe visit to our office.
 You can expect a pre-visit screening, to be required to wear a mask and that we will limit the number of patients in the office.
 For patients who are at high risk, that reside at nursing homes, have difficulty with transportation, or prefer to consult with one of our providers on-line, we will continue to provided telemedicine visits.
 Please call our office to schedule an appointment.

 Telemedicine now available!

 In an effort to better serve our patients during this difficult time, we are now scheduling telemedicine appointments for new and existing patients at the discretion of our providers.
 If you have a smart phone with a camera, or a computer with webcam capabilities, you can now have a visit with one of our providers without having to leave your house.
 These visits are covered by insurance.
-We are also in the office on a limited basis for in-person evaluation of emergencies.
-Please be aware that only patients will be allowed to enter for in-person visits at this time and masks are required at all times.
+Please be aware that only patients are allowed to enter for in-person visits at this time and masks are required at all times.
 Call our office at 201-445-2830 to schedule your appointment!